 All real estate taxes, HOA and/or condo dues, and assessments will be prorated at the act of sale.
 This means that the property seller will provide the buyer with the money to cover their property taxes from the time they lived in the property that year till the date of transfer.

-This means that in all Parishes where taxes are paid in arrears (i.e., all Parishes except for Orleans), the seller must reimburse the buyer for their used portion of the tax bill.
+This means that in all Parishes where taxes are paid in arrears (i.e., all Parishes except for Orleans), the seller must reimburse the buyer for their unused portion of the tax bill.

-If the buyer wants to assume the seller’s flood insurance, they are still responsible for providing the seller with the unused portion of the flood insurance.
+If the buyer wants to assume the seller’s flood insurance, they are still responsible for reimbursing the seller for the unused portion.

 Act of sale costs, also known as title fees, and other costs incurred from a financed sale are the buyer’s responsibility unless negotiated differently.

-The seller must pay their own closing fees, which typically include the costs associated with canceling mortgages and other liens, any transfer taxes imposed by the local municipality, all unpaid municipal taxes, and any legal work necessary to clear the title to the property.
+The seller must pay their own closing fees, which typically include costs to cancel mortgages and other liens, any transfer taxes imposed by the local municipality, all unpaid municipal taxes, and any legal work necessary to clear the title to the property.
 The seller must also pay all outstanding HOA or condo dues and special assessments currently against the property.
 (NOTE: Any upcoming special assessments will be the buyer’s responsibility, so it is important to investigate this.)

 Section 11